qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 output polygon.
 A lower number will result in a concave hull that follows the points very closely, while a higher number will have a smoother shape.
-The minimum number of neighbour points to consider is 3.
+The minimum number of neighbor points to consider is 3.
 A value equal to or greater than the number of points will result in a convex hull.